It’s a moderate 8.3-mile loop hike along the perimeter of 350-acre Beaverdam Reservoir in Ashburn, Virginia on the wooded Beaverdam Reservoir Trail.

 You’ll also find a few more rusted relics from days long since gone.
 Among them, some old appliances, maybe a refrigerator or range.
 You make the call.

 Continue along for more chances to take in the views across the reservoir.
-As you near the end, you’ll arrive at a fun rock scramble at the 8.1-mile mark.
+At the 6.8-mile mark, you’ll arrive at a fun rock scramble.

 After the rock scramble, it’s another 0.2 miles to the NRPA trailhead.
 However, if you make it this far, you’ll have to turn around since this trailhead is closed.

 In light of this closure, your best bet for a nice hike with good views is to park at Mt.
 Hope or Tillett Field.
 Hike counter-clockwise, then re-trace your steps.